alvarotrigo/fullPage.js/README.md

 ### continuousVertical

-(default `false`) Defines whether scrolling down in the last section should scroll down to the first one and if scrolling up in the first section should scroll up to the last one.
+(default `false`) Defines whether scrolling down in the last section should scroll down to the first one and if scrolling1 up in the first section should scroll up to the last one.
 Not compatible with `loopTop`, `loopBottom` or any scroll bar present in the site (`scrollBar:true` or `autoScrolling:false`).

 ### continuousHorizontal